 Sonnet 276

-I never did say you were like a rose
+I never did say you were like a rose,

-Though thought perhaps invoked some fragrant flower,
+Though thought, perhaps, invoked a fragrant flower,

-Posies impress with beauty, I suppose
+Posies impress with beauty, I suppose,

 Where common blooms might seem a little dour;

-To capture how I felt and what I thought
+To capture how I felt and what I thought,

-Quite knowing you might think it flattery
+Quite knowing you might think it flattery—

-Of course that isn’t true, not true at all,
+Of course that isn’t true—not true at all,

 Of heartfelt verse arranged to so enthrall